-To date our team at Oxford have produced four policy briefing notes, often in collaboration with colleagues at Duke University or the Southern Africa Labour and Development Research Unit at the University of Cape Town.
-These reports detail the reviewed evidence or conducted simulations on questions identified by the PMO and have been used in key decisions by the presidency and circulated widely in government, including to the President, cabinet and decision making structures responsible for social protection.
+To date our team at Oxford have produced five policy briefing notes, often in collaboration with colleagues at Duke University or the Southern Africa Labour and Development Research Unit at the University of Cape Town.
+These briefing notes detail the reviewed evidence or conducted simulations on questions identified by the PMO and have been used in key decisions by the presidency and circulated widely in government, including to the President, cabinet and decision making structures responsible for social protection.

 Evidence on how best to provide emergency relief to people who are unemployed and in poverty.